Inside: Here you’ll the world’s easiest family meal plan to help you simplify meal planning.

 (for those of us who are over it)

-STEP 1: First, Stop Calling it Meal Planning
+Stop Calling it a Meal Plan

-STEP 2: Start by Making a List
+Start by Making a List

-Make a list of all of your family’s favorite meals and side dishes.
+First, make a list of all of your family’s favorite meals and side dishes.

 For example, our favorite meals would be: